Macdonald index from 3d TQFT: Macdonald index formula

-We experimentally find that this `IR formula' works for a certain fixed chamber in a number of theories.
-Let us emphasize that our prescription is well-defined only in a particular chamber.
-We do not have a direct justification of this formula, but we will give a physical argument for the formula \eqref{eq:A1A2kMacIR} using the 3d twisted reduction of 4d theory.
+where $(t)_n$ denotes $(t;q)_n$.
+Here we replaced $E_q(X_\gamma)$ by $E_{q, t}(X_\gamma)$ for the sink nodes, and replaced $E_q(X_\gamma)$ by $\hat E_q({X}_\gamma)$ for the anti-particles in the source nodes, where \be \hat E_{q}(X) = \sum_{m\geq 0} \frac{(q^{\frac12}X)^m}{(t;q)_m}\ . \ee We experimentally find that this `refined IR formula' applies to a large class of $(A_1,G)$ type theories in the canonical chamber.
+Let us emphasize that this prescription is well-defined only in this particular chamber.
+While we do not have a direct justification for this formula, we will give a physical argument for the formula based on the three-dimensional twisted reduction of 4d theory in the following sections.